Faisal I: Palestinian issue

+Independence and last years

 In 1932, the British mandate ended and Faisal was instrumental in making his country independent.
 On 3 October, the Kingdom of Iraq joined the League of Nations.

 In August 1933, incidents like the Simele massacre caused tension between the United Kingdom and Iraq.
 Prime Minister Ramsay MacDonald ordered High Commissioner Francis Humphrys to Iraq immediately upon hearing of the killing of Assyrian Christians.
 The British government demanded that Faisal stay in Baghdad to punish the guilty, whether Christian or Muslim.

 In response, Faisal cabled to the Iraqi Legation in London: "Although everything is normal now in Iraq, and in spite of my broken health, I shall await the arrival of Sir Francis Humphrys in Bagdad, but there is no reason for further anxiety.
 Inform the British Government of the contents of my telegram."

 In July 1933, right before his death, Faisal went to London where he expressed his alarm at the current situation of Arabs that resulted from the Arab-Jewish conflict and the increased Jewish immigration to Palestine, as the Arab political, social, and economic situation was declining.
 He asked the British to limit Jewish immigration and land purchases.

 Death

 King Faisal died of a heart attack on 8 September 1933 in Bern, Switzerland.
 He was 48 years old at the time of his death.
 Faisal was succeeded on the throne by his eldest son, Ghazi.

-A square is named in his honour at the end of Haifa Street, Baghdad, where an equestrian statue of him stands.
+A square is named in his honor at the end of Haifa Street, Baghdad, where an equestrian statue of him stands.
 The statue was knocked down following the overthrow of the monarchy in 1958, but later restored.
+Another square is named after him in Haifa, Israel, where his remains passed on their way from the Port of Haifa to the airport, to be flown to Baghdad.
+A broken column on Faisal Square commemorates his early death.

 Marriage and children

-Faisal was married to Huzaima bint Nasser and had with her one son (King Ghazi) and three daughters:
+Faisal was married to Sharifa Huzaima bint Nasser and had with her one son and three daughters, and married to Sharifa Latifa bint Hamed and had with her one son.